Moskenes Municipality: Coat of arms

 The coat of arms was granted on 12 September 1986.
 The official blazon is "Azure, a gurge argent" (I blått en sølv spiral).
 This means the arms have a blue field (background) and the charge is a vortex spiral.
 The spiral has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The blue color in the field and the spiral were chosen to represent vortexes or whirlpools, such as the Moskenstraumen, which appear in the channel just south of the island of Moskenesøya when the tide comes in, making it a hazardous channel.
 The arms were designed by Arvid Sveen.

 Culture

 Churches

-The Church of Norway has one parish (sokn) within the municipality of Moskenes.
+The Church of Norway has one parish (sokn) within Moskenes Municipality.
 It is part of the Lofoten prosti (deanery) in the Diocese of Sør-Hålogaland.

 Attractions

-Moskenes is among the most scenic municipalities in all Norway, and the picturesque fishing villages of Hamnøy, Reine, Sørvågen, Moskenes, Å, and Tind all have a dramatic backdrop of jagged peaks rising above the Vestfjorden.
+Moskenes is among the most scenic municipalities in all Norway, and the picturesque fishing villages of Hamnøya, Reine, Sørvågen, Moskenes, Å, and Tind all have a dramatic backdrop of jagged peaks rising above the Vestfjorden.
 The historic Glåpen Lighthouse is located just east of Sørvågen.